John K. Moore, Jr.

 Title: Associate Professor of Spanish, Department of Foreign Languages and Literatures

 Office: Humanities Building 413

 Moore teaches a wide array of courses at all levels.
-He has had the opportunity to instruct in the UAB Honors program, as well as to guide student honors theses, public presentations, and a published article.
-In 2010, Moore journeyed on foot with a group of UAB students across northern Spain along the Road to Santiago (for a student story on this journey, see this article).
+He has had the opportunity to instruct in the UAB Honors program, as well as to guide student honors theses, public presentations, and published essays.
+Moore journeyed on foot with groups of UAB students across northern Spain along the Road to Santiago in 2010 and in 2014.

 Moore served as Interim Chair of the Department of Foreign Languages and Literatures from 2009 to 2011.
 He has represented the UAB College of Arts and Sciences in the Faculty Senate.
 Moore has been a Road Scholar with the Alabama Humanities Foundation Speakers Bureau and has spoken on a variety of topics locally, nationally, and internationally.